 Today I’d like to introduce a new type of “hybrid” split routine designed for building both muscle and strength at the same time.
-You’ll get a lot stronger on this schedule, but because you don’t train heavy every day of the week, it’s fairly easy on your joints.
-It also rotates some of the exercises through the week so you don’t get bored, and it uses triple progression so you can keep making gains on the same routine for 12 weeks straight.
+You’ll ideally use barbell exercises and get a lot stronger on this schedule, but because you don’t train heavy every day of the week, it’s not hard on your joints.
+It rotates some of the exercises through the week so you don’t get bored.
+It also uses triple progression so you can keep making gains on the same routine for 12 weeks straight.
 This split routine can also be done with nothing but free weights – no gym machines are required.

 The new program is called 2/3 Hybrid M.A.S.S.
 (Muscle and strength split).

 Day 2 (Tuesday) : Lower body, abs strength

 Day 4 (Friday): Shoulders, biceps, triceps hypertrophy